-Figure 3: The table and chart show the number of buildings inundated for the Alaska M9.2 (1964) and the Alaska Maximum tsunami scenarios for cities and unincorporated portions of the
+Figure 3: The table and chart show the number of buildings inundated for the Alaska M9.2 (1964) and the Alaska Maximum tsunami

 Figure 4: This chart depicts the tsunami waves as they arrive at the selected reference point (simulated gauge station).
-It shows the change in wave heights for the two Alaska tsunami scenarios over an 6-hour period.
+It shows the change in wave heights for the two Alaska tsunami scenarios over an 8-hour period.
 Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and bathymetry.
+(Chart revised 07/12/2012.)